Modern Jovian is the official language of the High Kingdom of

 3.P faehiva [fE'hi:v] faehivan [fE'hi:v@]

-Participle: factu [faxt] "made"
+Participle: factu [faXt] "made"

 The perfect tense auxiliary haere ("to have")

-Present haere [hajr] "to have"
+Present haere [hajj@r] "to have"

 Singular